albertattard/java-boot-camp/01 - Primer.md

 Java is an overloaded term.
 Sometimes the term Java is used to refer to the programming language while other times it is used to refer to the Java Virtual Machine.

 1. The Java Programming Language
+1. The Java Language Specification
 1. The Java Standard Library
 1. The Java Virtual Machine (JVM)
+1. The Java Virtual Machine Specification
 1. The Java Development Kit (JDK)
 1. The Java Runtime Environment (JRE) sometimes also referred to as Platform
 1. The Java Standard Edition (JSE)